 The only downside is the pricing.
 SSDs give you less capacity for more money, so we don’t recommend the T5 for basic backup.
 It’s better to have a bigger hard disk for that and use the T5 in more specialised situations that need all that lovely performance.

 Samsung's T7 is the latest SSD to be released by the tech company, and it's a beautiful piece of technology.
-Coming in two versions, with or without the fingerprint reader, the T7 looks similar to the T5 in design, but is a little bit bigger and weightier – though we must note that it's still a tiny 85 x 57 x 8mm and 58g, so it's still small and extremely portable.
+It's the best Samsung SSD is what you're looking for is extra security – coming in two versions, with or without the fingerprint reader, the T7 looks similar to the T5 in design, but is a little bit bigger and weightier.
+Though we must note that it's still a tiny 85 x 57 x 8mm and 58g, so it's still small and extremely portable.

 Under its sleek, solid aluminium body is where you'll see the main difference between the T7 and T5.
 Instead of the SATA-based SSD in the T5, we get an NVMe SSD behind the USB 3.2 Gen 2 bridge.
 This gives it a great performance, and it can achieve read/write speeds of up to 1.05GBps (about twice as fast as the T5).
 With the fingerprint unlock security, this is a brilliant, secure option for the professional on the go.

-If you're looking for the absolute fastest solid state drive, this is the best SSD that Samsung makes.
+This is the best Samsung SSD, if cost is no concern, and you're looking for the absolute fastest solid state drive out there.
 Weightier than the other two options at 150g, the pebble-shaped SSD is built to perform, with its magnesium body incorporating an internal heat sink so it doesn't overheat, and for those with butter fingers, it can withstand a 2m drop.

 With its Thunderbolt 3 connectivity, the Samsung X5's read/write speeds are an insanely quick 2.8GBps and 2.3GBps – that's incredibly fast!
 And for those that want your files secure at all times, the X5 has an optional password protection, based on AES 256-bit Encryption.
 Coming with a three-year warranty, this is the option for the professional that wants a lot from their hard drive.